UniKnow/AgileDev/src/site/markdown/circuit-breaker.md

 ## Related patterns

 * [Active Monitoring](active-monitoring.md) - Circuit breakers are a valuable place for monitoring and any change in the breaker state should be logged.
 Breaker behavior is often a good source of warnings about deeper troubles in the environment.
-* [API Gateway](api-gateway.md) - An API gateway orchestrates the calls between the diverse number of micro services.
+* [API Gateway](api-gateway.md) - An API gateway orchestrates the calls between the diverse number of microservices.
 Each of these calls should be via a orchestrator.

 ## See also